AdobeDocs/experience-manager-65.pt-BR/help/forms/using/variable-in-aem-workflows.md

 ---
 title: Variáveis em workflows do AEM Forms
 seo-title: Variables in AEM Forms Workflows
-description: Crie uma variável, defina um valor para a variável e use-a nas etapas do fluxo de trabalho do AEM Forms.
+description: Crie uma variável, defina um valor para a variável e use-a nas etapas do Fluxo de trabalho do AEM Forms.
 seo-description: Create a variable, set a value for the variable, and use it in AEM Forms workflow steps.
 uuid: 634a75c4-4899-478f-9e5d-a870f5efa583
 contentOwner: khsingh